-As the transformation of the MTSA into a higher density mixeduse community will require an assessment of the current needs of these uses against changing demographics and population growth.
-Residential Mixed-use developments will provide opportunities to incorporate institutional and cultural amenities.
+The transformation of the M.T.S.A. into a higher density mixeduse community will require an assessment of the current needs of these uses against changing demographics and population growth.
+Residential Mixed-Use developments will provide opportunities to incorporate institutional and cultural amenities.